baswerc/routes/README.md

   }
 }
 ```
-into an object that accepts HTTP `GET` requests at the path `/api/users', and renders the loaded users with the JSP file `users.jsp`.
+into an object that accepts HTTP GET requests at the path /api/users and renders the loaded users with the JSP file users.jsp.

 ## Getting Started